Azure-Samples/api-management-workspaces-migration/README.md

 Discover the benefits of federated workspaces in Azure API Management and how they enhance autonomy and efficiency for your API teams by reading more on the Microsoft Tech Community blog [Announcing General Availability of Workspaces in Azure API Management - Microsoft Community Hub](https://techcommunity.microsoft.com/t5/azure-integration-services-blog/announcing-general-availability-of-workspaces-in-azure-api/ba-p/4210796)

-## Features of this project

-Here are some potential features for a project focused on migrating siloed API Management (APIM) instances to a workspace-based federated single APIM instance:

-1. Automated Migration Tool: A tool that automates the migration process, ensuring a smooth transition from multiple siloed APIM instances to a unified workspace-based instance.
-1. Instance Consolidation: Ability to merge multiple APIM instances into a single, cohesive workspace.
-1. Guidance Documentation: Comprehensive documentation and best practices and limitation to assist users throughout the migration process.
-1. User Access Management: Centralized management of user roles and permissions within the new workspace-based APIM instance.

 ## Getting Started